What should you look for in a grinding wheel manufacturer?

 • Do they have satisfied customers?

-• Where do the grinding wheels come from?
+• Where are the grinding wheels manufactured?

 How to Cut Metal Pipe: A Beginner's Guide